SEN (Special Educational Needs)

 What support will there be for my child's/young person's overall well being

-At Bedford Hall we support every child's wellbeing at a number of different levels and in a number of different ways.
+At Bedford Hall we support every child's wellbeing on a number of different levels and in a number of different ways.
 All children and parents are encouraged to follow 'Our school Rules', 'Methodist Values' and 'Home School Agreement'.

 We have a Pastoral Manager who provides support to children with SEND where appropriate.
 They support behaviour and attendance.
 If a child has a medical need, there are trained first aiders in early years, key stage 1 and key stage 2.
+Mrs Baxter facilitates all Health Care Plans.

 The Pastoral Manager facilitates the pupil voice, where children have opportunities to share their views about their provision.
 They may do this through communication with their class teacher, support assistant or filling in a pupil voice sheet.